KiranEarle/wynn-tech-task/README.md

 - Easy to build SSR single page applications
 - It is a React framework
-- Provides a lot iif inbuilt features that make developing and deploying the application easy.
+- Provides a lot of inbuilt features that make developing and deploying the application easy.

 ### React